The Artist

 that he decided that he wanted to be a commercial artist when

-a fitter who worked with his father commented that he
+fitter who worked with his father commented that ”he will

 The qualifications

-he didnt manage to achieve at school were made up for
+he didn’t manage to achieve at school were made up for by

-he has sold many paintings Trev still gets emotional when a
+has sold many paintings Trev still gets emotional when a total

-total stranger likes his work enough to pay their hard earned
+stranger likes his work enough to pay their hard earned money

-money for a painting.
-"I consider it a great honour,
+for a painting.
+"I consider it a great honour”,

 says Trev.